 On the Rightboat platform, we have a wide variety of liveaboard trawlers listed with various features that may be right for you.
 If a new model doesn't fit your budget, we also list previously owned models that can be acquired at a significant savings.
 The listings can be sorted by location, size, or a number of other factors to help you narrow down your choice.
 Check out the boats we have to offer today!

-Related article: The Best Boats to Live on Full Time
+- The Best Boats to Live On Full Time

 Related Articles and Guides